geekfarm

 }

 host2 is acting as the 'client', meaning that it connects to the host1 hub on port (7740).
-It could subscribe or publish any number of channels, but in this case it subscribes to the 'alerts' channel on host1, so any messages that get sent to the 'alerts' channel on host1 will get forwarded to the 'alerts' channel on host2.
+In this case it only publishes a single channel to host1, the 'alerts' channel.
+So, any messages that get sent to the local 'alerts' channel on host2 will automatically get forwarded to the 'alerts' channel on host1.

-host2 also registers a payload type for the Alerts struct (since this is a different messenger instance communicating with the messenger instance for host1), and then subscribes to the 'alerts' channel and waits for alerts to arrive.
-When an alert arrives, it just logs the message.
+host2 also registers a payload type for the Alerts struct (since this is a different messenger instance communicating with the messenger instance for host1), and then starts publishing a message ever second.

 package main